The holy grail of swimming?

 Some swimmers are born with this feel, but others can develop and improve it over time.
 Even if they come into swimming much later in life.

 Doing drills like fists and sculling are very powerful tools to help swimmers develop this.
 Just be sure you are taught to scull correctly because it never ceases to amaze me how badly swimmers do these drills.
 Quite often they have no idea why they do them, what position they should be in or what they should be feeling, but they do them anyway.
 If in doubt, ask your Coach or find someone with a very good coaching reputation to teach you.
-It need not be the dark art some people think it is when in the right hands.
+It need not be the dark art some people think it is.

 And be sure to ‘feel’ more than you ‘think’.

 Many swimmers spend way too much time over thinking their stroke & technique.
 Particularly the analytical types out there, I’ll throw the perfectionists in there too.
-A lot of the time when these swimmers aren’t over thinking technique, they usually end up swimming better.
+A lot of the time when these swimmers swim better and think less.
+They also enjoy it more too.
 This is because it opens their mind to the wonderful sensations they can feel as their body finds its way through the water.
 It also allows the natural flow and rhythm of their stroke to start to shine through.

 As Bruce Lee once said:

 ‘Don’t think.
 FEEL.
 It’s like a finger pointing at the moon.
 Do not concentrate on the finger, or you will miss all the heavenly glory.’

 We can’t all develop feel for the water like what Olympic champions have.
 But you can do a lot to help you improve it.
 You just need to be more open to what your body is trying to tell you.